How can we help you?

 - Swelling in your gums around the infected tooth

 If Dr. King recommends root canal therapy for you, rest assured that your comfort is our top priority.
 Dr. King is gentle and highly skilled, and he utilizes the most effective dental anesthetics to ensure that you don't feel anything during your root canal procedure.
-Call our office to learn more!
+Contact our Huntsville dentist office to learn more!

 Root canals are often thought of as a painful dental treatment, but the truth is that people are usually associating the pain of the condition that makes the root canal necessary with the treatment itself.

 Your comfort is one of our top priorities, and we will take all possible precautions to make sure that your treatment doesn’t hurt.
-Before we begin your procedure, we’ll make sure that you are completely numb.
+Before we begin your root canal procedure in Huntsville, we’ll make sure that you are completely numb.
 You may feel some pressure, but you shouldn’t experience any pain.

 Contact King Dentistry for Comfortable Dental Care in 35801